joshfarias/Python/README.md

 **[davinci-003-chatbot.py](https://github.com/joshfarias/Python/blob/main/src/davinci-003-chatbot.py)**
 This program uses [OpenAI's API](https://openai.com/blog/openai-api) to generate responses to user prompts and questions in an interactive chatbot format.
 The responses generated are based on OpenAI's text-davinci-003 language model.
 To end the chat the user can enter the keyword `end`.

-Below is an screenshot containing the a brief conversation with the chatbot:
+Below is an screenshot containing a brief conversation with the chatbot:

 <h1>
 <img src="https://github.com/joshfarias/Python/blob/main/images/davinci-003-chatbot.png" alt="python logo" height="400">